 - [IMPORTANT] License restriction reminder - since the 7.4 release, we introduced the license restriction for vSphere authentication for Orchestrator.

-- It is not possible to use Roles and permissions assignment feature if you are authenticated with vSphere.
+- It is not possible to use roles if you are authenticated with vSphere.

 - It is not possible to use Multi-tenancy feature if you are authenticated with vSphere.

-- [IMPORTANT] VMC on AWS is not supported as authentication provider for Orchestrator, supported by the vSphere plug-in.
+- [IMPORTANT] VMC on AWS is not supported as authentication provider for vRealize Orchestrator, supported by the vSphere plug-in.

-- [IMPORTANT] Java 8 SE is a prerequisite for the Orchestrator client.
-You need to manually install JDK/JRE 8 before installing the Orchestrator client.
+- [IMPORTANT] Java 8 SE is a prerequisite for the Orchestrator Legacy Client.
+You need to manually install JDK/JRE 8 before installing the Orchestrator Legacy Client.

 - [IMPORTANT] You can no longer set group permissions in the Orchestrator Legacy Client.
-To set group permissions, use the role and group management system of the vRealize Orchestrator Client.
+To set group permissions, use the group-based permissions system of the vRealize Orchestrator Client.

-- [IMPORTANT] Only Orchestrator users with administrative rights can login to the Orchestrator Legacy Client.
+- [IMPORTANT] Only vRealize Orchestrator users with administrative rights can login to the Orchestrator Legacy Client.

 - [IMPORTANT] Currently, vRealize Orchestrator 7.6 does not support the Horizon plug-in.
 The release notes will be updated when the Horizon plug-in becomes compatible with vRealize Orchestrator 7.6.

 - Restoring to previous version is supported only in the vRealize Orchestrator Client.

-- The input parameter constraints of workflows created or edited in the vRealize Orchestrator Client do not automatically transfer to the XaaS blueprint request form in vRealize Automation.
+- [IMPORTANT] The input parameter constraints of workflows created or edited in the vRealize Orchestrator Client do not automatically transfer to the XaaS blueprint request form in vRealize Automation.
 If you want to use a specific input form that resembles the workflow custom form, create a XaaS blueprint, add it to a composite blueprint, and create a custom form for it.
 This limitation does not impact workflows created and edited exclusively in the Orchestrator Legacy Client.

 Deploying the VMware vRealize Orchestrator Appliance 7.6

 VMware vRealize Orchestrator 7.6 is available as a preconfigured virtual appliance.

-The Orchestrator Appliance is distributed as an OVA file.
+The vRealize Orchestrator Appliance is distributed as an OVA file.
 It is prebuilt and preconfigured with Novell SUSE Linux Enterprise Server, PostgreSQL, and it can be deployed with vCenter Server 5.5 and later.

-The Orchestrator Appliance is a fast, easy to use, and more affordable way to integrate the VMware cloud stack, including vRealize Automation and vCenter Server, with your IT processes and environment.
+The vRealize Orchestrator Appliance is a fast, easy to use, and more affordable way to integrate the VMware cloud stack, including vRealize Automation and vCenter Server, with your IT processes and environment.

 Upgrading and Migrating to vRealize Orchestrator 7.6